 Sidney Muntean is a writer based in Southern California.
 She is a student at an arts school studying creative writing.
 Her work has been recognized by the Scholastic Art and Writing Awards, Kay Snow Writing Contest, and Freedom to Read Art & Poetry Contest and has most recently appeared in Orca, Sunspot Lit, and Navigating the Maze Anthology.
 Sidney also likes to dabble in performance poetry, as she won 3rd place with her team in the slam poetry competition OC RYSE.
 When she’s not writing, Sidney can be found curled up with a book, off on a picnic, or dancing in the rain.

 Sophia Ramirez is a high schooler in Connecticut.
 Her writing has been recognized in the Scholastic Art & Writing Awards at a national level, as well as by Interlochen Center for the Arts.
 When she’s not editing or marketing for The Aurora Review, she is writing, or desperately struggling to translate her handwritten ideas from 1:00 am the night before.
 She should consider typing.

-Sung Cho is a high school junior from Pennsylvania who enjoys reading and writing poetry in his free time.
+Sung Cho is a high school senior from Pennsylvania who enjoys reading and writing poetry in his free time.
 He loves staying up late and eating potato chips (either sour cream & onion, or kettle-cooked).

 Sandhya Ganesan is a junior in the San Francisco Bay Area whose work has been recognized at the national level by the Scholastic Art and Writing Awards.
 She is passionate about education and fostering a love for reading and writing through teaching writing classes at her local library.
 When she is not writing, she enjoys teaching programming, practicing calligraphy, and watching The Good Place.